Tritone = #4 (or b5) interval

-A tritone substitution is the use of a dominant chord that is 6 half steps higher or lower from the original dominant chord.
+A tritone substitution is the use of a dominant chord that is 6 half steps higher or lower compared to the original dominant chord.
 Tritone substitutes are useful for both chordal playing and single note improvisation.

 Take for example the G7 chord: G B D F

 The 2 most important notes of this chord are: